ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - AUTH_CRED_C\* as the authentication credential that the client uses in the OSCORE group, which is specified in the inner confirmation value of the 'cnf' claim.

-* The RS joins the pertaining OSCORE group if it has not already.
+* The RS joins the pertaining OSCORE group if it is not already a member.
 The group is identified by GID\*.
 If need be, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group (e.g., using the method defined in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}}).

   If the RS is intended to be a member of multiple groups and different Group Managers are responsible for those groups, the RS needs to perform the above with all such Group Managers.